 Musicians, Festivals + Friends

-www.johndoylemusic.com - is the home of guitarist John Doyle, and Liz's partner on the great In Play and Double Play albums.
+Guitarist and singer John Doyle's web site is www.johndoylemusic.com.
+John is Liz's partner on the great In Play and Double Play albums.

 Jimmy Keane, the great piano accordionist, is Liz's contemporary and fellow Chicagoan, and with whom she won the All-Ireland Senior Duet.

 www.bogfire.com - Friends of Liz who offer a wide and eclectic mix of works from creative artists, from Celtic musicians like Liz, to Chicago blues artists, photography, fiction and poetry.

 Milwaukee Irish Fest - Liz has performed many times at Milwaukee's great festival.
 She appeared at the very first fest, and in 2010 at the 30th!